MileHacker Logo

 Cultural Connection

-Politeness and a flexible mindset will increase your appreciation of the local Seychellois customs plus the distinct environment of Bird Island.
+Politeness and a flexible mindset will increase your understanding of the local Seychellois customs plus the distinct setting of A Bird sanctuary.

 Accessibility Information